 More fortunately for stimulant addicts versus other drugs, these symptoms are typically not life-threatening, and the worst of it can be fairly short-lived.
 However, the type of substance used, the method of use, the amount used, as well as the overall age and health of the addict play a role in how long the stimulant withdrawal timeline takes.

 Again, there is never “one-size-fits-all” method in addiction or addiction treatment.
 There is, of course, a generalized linear experience most people can base their withdrawals around.
-Here’s your stimulant withdrawal timeline that you can expect to encounter:

 The main concern for most stimulant addicts during stimulant withdrawal is the onset of suicidal ideations, or thoughts, during the withdrawal process.
 The intensity of this particular facet of withdrawal can be severe, even overwhelming, for some people, which is why it’s important to seek proper stimulant withdrawal treatment.